 GUIDELINES AND CRITERIA

-The GBCT welcomes grant applications from individuals, groups, communities and charities that are pursuing these aims and where its contribution can make a real difference.
+The GBCT welcomes grant applications from groups, communities and charities that are pursuing these aims and where its contribution can make a real difference.
 Trustees are particularly keen to support small organisations or groups that make a direct impact on communities

 The Trust has few restrictions on the purpose for which a grant may be made, providing it is in keeping with the aims.
 Capital investments, expeditions, projects and other costs will be considered.